-Cash Flow Model
+Drinking Water SRF Cash Flow Model

-B. Additional Subsidies
+B. Additional Subsidization

-The Department will use the following guidance to allocate the subsidies for each capitalization grant requiring them.
+The Department will use the following guidance to allocate the additional subsidization for each capitalization grant requiring them.

 Projects will be funded through a combination of 50 percent grant and 50 percent loan with a maximum grant of \$2 million per applicant.
 The Department further proposes to offer an even higher percentage grant for disadvantaged communities.
-Per 10 CSR 60-13.020, a disadvantaged community is any community with a population of less than 3,300, whose user rates will be at or above 2 percent of the recipient median household income and the recipient median household income is at or below 75 percent of the state average.
+Per 10 CSR 60-13.020, a disadvantaged community is any community with a population of 3,300 or less based on the most recent decennial census, whose average user rates for five thousand gallons will be at or above 2 percent of the recipient median household income and the recipient median household income is at or below 75 percent of the state average as determined by the most recent decennial census.
 As funding is available, projects for a disadvantaged community may be funded through a combination of 75 percent grant and 25 percent loan with a maximum grant of \$2 million per applicant.